 The Solano Express 5-Year Forecast (Attachment A) provides the FY 2025-26 operating cost of 230.37 plus a 3.5% inflationary adjustment based on 45,000 revenue hours.
 TDA contributions from partner agencies are recommended to remain unchanged from FY 2024-25.
 The American Rescue Plan Act (ARPA) funds will be fully exhausted by the end of FY 2024-25.
-STA staff recommends utilizing \$3,296,020 of State Transit Assistance funds to fill the ARPA funding gap since it was the most viable source available at the times.
+STA must utilize \$3,296,020 of State Transit Assistance funds to fill the ARPA funding gap.
 On July 10, 2024, the STA Board established a Solano Express Operating Reserve of \$8.1 million for this purpose.
 Based on the 5-year forecast, Solano Express Service is expected to experience a fiscal cliff in three years.